Sunday, January 30, 2005

 Monday, January 03, 2005

 According to this piece in NY Daily News by Stanley Crouch, Essence magazine has decided to begin to crusade against the negative and degrading images of women in Hip Hop music.
-Great news, as it is long past time for someone to begin this crucial work.

 (0) comments